apple/foundationdb/documentation/sphinx/source/consistency-check-urgent.rst

 | Reviewer: Jingyu Zhou
 | Audience: FDB developers, SREs and expert users.

-In a FoundationDB (FDB) key-value cluster, every key-value pair is copied across multiple storage servers to ensure consistency.
+In a FoundationDB (FDB) key-value cluster, every key-value pair is copied across multiple storage servers.
-The Consistency Checker Urgent tool is used to validate this guarantee.
+The Consistency Checker Urgent tool is used to validate the consistency of all replica for each key-value pair.
 If any data inconsistency is detected, the tool generates ConsistencyCheck_DataInconsistent trace events for the corresponding shard.
 There are two types of data inconsistencies: